 - 2 snaps – I used the kind you apply with a hammer, but you can also use the sew on kind.

 To download the pattern, subscribe to my mailing list.
-In your welcome email, you’ll get a link to download the dress pattern+ the pattern for the ruffle bloomers.
+In your welcome email (which is the SECOND email you’ll get – the first is to confirm your subscription, which you need to do to get the welcome email), you’ll get a link to download the dress pattern+ the pattern for the ruffle bloomers.
 Remember, by downloading you are agreeing to the pattern license.
 I do this for several reasons – I used to host free PDFS on Google Docs, but not everyone could sign in, and this gives me a way to keep up with how often my patterns are being downloaded, as well as keep you informed about new patterns.
-It also helps me keep up with licensing.

 This is about a 3-6 month size.
 This is a PDF file, you’ll print it across 4 pages of paper and then tape them together.
 When you print, set your printer to borderless, and don’t scale anything.
 There is a 2″x2″ test square on the first page, check the measurements to make sure you’re printing correctly.
 If your printer won’t print borderless, set it to the smallest margins you can and print anyway without scaling – you should be able to connect pattern lines across the page breaks.
 Butt the edges of the pages together – don’t overlap - and tape.
 The pages line up with 1 and 2 on top and 3 and 4 on bottom, left to right.